Master of Whiskey & Master of Whisky

 Kavalan

-The above list is now set as “final” for the 2024 exams.
+The above list is updated for the 2026 exam season.

 The Core List of Required Readings for the Oral Theory Exam includes the following books: